tewhatuora/api-standards/docs/api-security/08-AlternativeOAuth2OIDCGrantFlowExtensions.md

 <!-- cspell:enable -->

-Note: the jwt-bearer flow **MAY** be used with authorisation code flows.
-In this case the JWT is only used to validate the client with the API Provider.
+Note: <ApiStandard id="HNZAS_MAY_USE_JWT_BEARER_WITH_AUTH_CODE" type="MAY" toolTip="The jwt-bearer flow MAY be used with authorisation code flows." wrapper='span'>the jwt-bearer flow **MAY** be used with authorisation code flows.</ApiStandard> In this case the JWT is only used to validate the client with the API Provider.

 <!-- cspell:disable -->